Tuesday, December 2, 2014

 My 6th great grandparents, David Bean (1717-1770) and his wife Mary Judkins (1715-1774) (who were 2nd cousins), came from the very large Bean family of Rockingham County, New Hampshire, which established a strong military history, descending from John MacBean, Scottish prisoner of the English Civil War who was sold into slavery upon arrival in the New World.

 David was born in raised in Brentwood, son to John Bean of Exeter, and great grandson to the aforementioned John MacBean.
-He and Mary had twelve kids in Brentwood, and moved during the 1760s to Sandwich, in Carroll County (then part of Strafford County).
-I wonder what precipitated the move to Sandwich (which was 75 miles north an over 12 hour horse and buggy ride).
+He and Mary Judkins (his 2nd cousin) had ten kids in Brentwood, and around 1768 they moved to Sandwich, in Carroll County (then part of Strafford County).
+I wonder what precipitated the move to Sandwich (which was 75 miles north, and an over 12 hour horse and buggy ride).

 When David died in 1770, his children were ranging in ages of 11 to 30.
-All seven of his sons fought in the Revolutionary War (James, Samuel, David Jr., Moody, John, Josiah and Benjamin).
+All seven of his sons fought in the Revolutionary War (Josiah, James, David Jr., Samuel, JohnMoody and Benjamin).

-After the War, only a few of David's children stayed in Sandwich, and the rest moved to neighboring Moultonboro.
-His youngest son David was an early founder of Tuftonboro.
-In fact, several Bean Cemeteries are located in these towns, and they are the final resting places to David's many descendants, although I'm not sure where David and his wife Mary are buried at present - likely somewhere in Sandwich.
+After the War, only a few of David's children stayed in Sandwich, and the rest moved to neighboring Moultonboro, and some descendants ended up in neighboring Tuftonboro.
+Several Bean Cemeteries are located in these towns, and they are the final resting places to David's many descendants, although I'm not sure where David and his wife Mary are buried - likely somewhere in Sandwich, so I've created FindAGrave memorials for each of them with burial unknown, for now.

 Below are handy FindAGrave links to the various cemeteries named for the Bean family:

-Bean Cemetery, Bean Road, Moultonboro (David's son John and family)
+Bean Cemetery, Bean Road, Moultonboro (David's sons David Jr., Moody, John and families)

 Bean Burial Ground, Sodom Road, Tuftonboro (David's son Josiah's son Andrew and family)